Hyperbaric Chamber for Brain Injury: TBI Evidence, Protocols and What to Expect

 Treatment Comparison by TBI Type

-Acute severe TBI Moderate-Strong Bennett/Cochrane 2012 Mortality benefit (NNT=7)
+Acute severe TBI Moderate-Strong Bennett, Cochrane 2012 Mortality benefit (NNT=7)

-Acute moderate TBI Strong Chaturvedi 2024 GCS +1 point at discharge, better 3-month outcomes (p<0.001)
+Acute moderate TBI Strong Chaturvedi 2025 GCS +1 at discharge, better 3-month outcomes (p<0.001)

-Chronic mild TBI/PCS Mixed Weaver 2025 / Harch 2020 Positive at 1.5 ATA; negative at 2.0 ATA in military trials
+Chronic mild TBI / PCS Mixed Weaver 2025 / Harch 2020 Positive at 1.5 ATA

 What Are the Side Effects and Risks?

-Hyperbaric chamber for brain injury
+Hyperbaric chamber for brain injury side effects

-Hyperbaric oxygen therapy remains among the safest medical procedures available, but like any medical intervention, it has some risks to consider.
-The Cochrane Review found that pulmonary impairment occurred in 13% of HBOT patients vs 0% in controls, so supervision matters.3 Most side effects are minor and temporary.
+HBOT is among the safer medical procedures, but it carries real risks.
+The Cochrane review found pulmonary impairment in 13% of HBOT patients versus 0% in controls, so supervision matters.3 Most side effects are minor and temporary: ear pressure similar to flying, transient and reversible vision changes, and post-session fatigue.
+Some people feel claustrophobic in the enclosed chamber.

 Frequently Asked Questions

-Q: Can HBOT help old brain injuries?
+Can HBOT help old brain injuries?

-Q: How long do the benefits last?
+How long do the benefits last?

-Q: Can I combine HBOT with other options?
+Can I combine HBOT with other therapies?

-Q: Is it safe for children with TBI?
+Is it safe for children with TBI?

 Who Should Not Try HBOT